harcokuppens/clean-classic-helloworld/README.md

 include the alternative Clean program `HelloWorldDebug.icl`.

-The source of the Helloworld project is located in the `src/` folder, and it uses libraries of the the classic Clean distribution installed in the project's `clean/` subfolder.
+The source of the Helloworld project is located in the `src/` folder, and it uses libraries of the 'classic' Clean distribution installed in the project's `clean/` subfolder.
 You do not need to install any packages/dependencies to build the project, because all libraries are in the `clean/lib/` folder.
 As developer you can easily browse and inspect the libraries there within your project folder.